The Eastern Gateway to Tibet

 A charming city in Sichuan, Ya'an lies 120km southwest of Chengdu, known as the "Gateway to Western Sichuan" and "Rainy City" for its mild, humid climate.

+As the hometown of giant pandas (hometo the Wolong Giant Panda Reserve) and the birthplace of world tea culture (Mengding Mountain), it blends nature and heritage.
 Highlights include Bifeng Gorge’s lush scenery, ancient tea plantations, and Tibetan-Qiang ethnic customs.
 A perfect day trip from Chengdu, it offers panda encounters, hiking, and authentic Sichuan flavors—ideal for nature and culture lovers.

 Local Cuisine Recommendations